wing5wong/artisan-whs-static/source/_announcements/2020-07-23_student-achievement-conferences.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-**BOOKINGS OPEN on Monday 27 July at 5:00pm.**
+**BOOKINGS OPEN on MONDAY 27 JULY at 5:00pm.**

-BOOKINGS Close at 5:00pm on TUESDAY 4 AUGUST, the evening before the interviews.
+BOOKINGS close at 5:00pm on Tuesday 4 August, the evening before the interviews.

 Book an interview (Instructions are included with the Interim Report).